• Skip to primary navigation

 The wrap without the border on each end measures 64” long

-Pin this photo to your favorite crochet boards, so that you can keep track of this crochet pattern.
+Pin this photo to your favorite crochet boards and you will never lose this crochet pattern.

 Thank you so much for your support.I hope you will give this wrap a try.
 Make it for someone you love or someone who you know could use a little hug.